STPAL Mid-Year Report 2020

 - Sassafras Nature Preserve (Gilmer County, GA): Major effort underway to create Georgia Outdoor Stewardship Program grant application for a massive project including 40+ miles of hiking and biking trails.
 Full report to follow in early August.

 - Turnipseed Nature Preserve (Douglas County, GA): Trash trap installed on Annewakee Creek where it enters the preserve.
-Project is in partnership with Chattahoochee Riverkeeper with funding from Google.
+The project is in partnership with Chattahoochee Riverkeeper with funding from Google.